Coronary Artery Calcium Test

 What is a Coronary Artery Calcium Test?

 A coronary artery calcium (CAC) test is a kind of heart scan.
 X-rays take detailed images of the arteries that supply blood to the heart muscle.
 The images show any calcium deposits in your coronary arteries.
-Higher amounts of calcium in the arteries suggest more severe disease.
+Higher calcium scores usually mean more calcium buildup in the heart arteries and a higher future risk of heart disease.

 See an illustration of coronary arteries